-Simon 0 Posted January 23, 2013 Report Share Posted January 23, 2013 Just to get some opinions, is there a best practice for using the index in multiple levels of indenture, or is only a SCENE HEADING level supported?
+Simon Posted January 23, 2013 Report Share Posted January 23, 2013 Just to get some opinions, is there a best practice for using the index in multiple levels of indenture, or is only a SCENE HEADING level supported?
 Index cards are one per scene heading.
 I think I know what you are after - you would perhaps like to break down a scene with a stack of cards?
 You could probably find a working solution by using index cards and section/scene/plot sheets.
 On Storyist for the Mac you cold arrange these visually in a collage view, but not on the iPad.
 Perhaps this is to come.
 Also, for a musical stage play, we don't use INT. as a slugline prefix, is there another way to trigger a scene heading style to make an Index Card?
 If you tap on the scene heading button then whatever you type is classed as a scene heading/slug line, which therefore creates an index card.
 Hope this helps.
-Quote Link to post Share on other sites
+Link to comment Share on other sites More sharing options...

 Recommended Posts